MopyKing/MopyKing/README.md

 I am a B.Sc student for Computer Science in my 2nd year from Israel.
 - 📈: intrested in the Stock market.

+- :computer: intrested in the DevOps section.

-- :zap: In my free time, I`m learning and exploring new sections from Udemy.
+- :zap: In my free time, I`m a gamer, and enriching my knowledge with Udemy courses.

 - :mailbox: How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-linkedin-blue?style=flat&logo=Linkedin&logoColor=white)](www.linkedin.com/in/roy-edri)